ReneCode/reinhard.fun/posts/typescript-partial.md

 type PartialPerson = Partial<Person>

-# this ParcialPerson is equal to:

-interface Person {
+//this PartialPerson is equal to: interface Person {
   name?: string,
   age?: number,